clarkfitzg/phd_research/make_graph/make_graph.md

 later then those better be two different objects on disk.

 This disk based approach could also overcome some of the difficulties with out of memory errors.
 For example, if `x` is a large vector, say 50% of available memory, and we call a vectorized function `y = f(x)` then this may not work.
 But we can make it work by chunking through `x` on disk.
 This also allows parallelism.
-This is somewhat like the ddR approach.
+It's what Hadoop and Spark do.
+This is also somewhat like the ddR approach.

+So what would this approach with R offer that Hadoop and Spark don't?
+Lighter weight is nice.

 We can even get some level of interactivity by keeping the first few elements, ie the `head()` separate and computing on that quickly.
 Let the